Skip to main content

 Changes made through the web application to your network configuration automatically propagate to your nodes, potentially causing them to restart to apply new settings.

-The noBGP agent supports running multiple configurations simultaneously, allowing you to connect a single machine to multiple noBGP networks or use different network keys on the same host.
+The noBGP agent supports running multiple profiles simultaneously, allowing you to connect a single machine to multiple noBGP networks.

 How it works:

-• Each configuration is stored as a separate YAML file in /etc/nobgp/
+• Each profile is stored as a separate YAML file in the config directory (e.g., /etc/nobgp/production.yml, /etc/nobgp/staging.yml)

-• When running as a service, the process manager automatically starts an agent instance for each configuration file
+• When running as a service, the process manager automatically starts an agent instance for each profile

-• The default configuration is named default (file: /etc/nobgp/default.yml)
+• The default profile is named default (file: default.yml)

 sudo nobgp remove staging

-When installed as a service, all configurations in /etc/nobgp/ are automatically managed:
+When installed as a service, all profiles in the config directory are automatically managed:

 sudo nobgp service install